moritzWa/moritz-digital/content/blog/communication-augmentation.md

 George Orwell lists characteristic phrases for [operators, or verbal false limbs](https://www.orwellfoundation.com/the-orwell-foundation/orwell/essays-and-other-works/politics-and-the-english-language/) as _render inoperative_, _militate against_, _prove unacceptable_, _make contact with_, _be subject to_, _give rise to_, _give grounds for_, _have the effect of_, _play a leading part in_, _make itself felt_, _take effect_, _exhibit a tendency to_, _serve the purpose of_.

-Instead of being a single word, such as _break_, _stop_, _spoil_, _mend_, _kill_, a verb becomes a phrase made up of a noun or adjective tacked on to a general-purpose verb such as prove, serve, form, play, render.
+Instead of being a single word, such as _break_, _stop_, _spoil_, _mend_, _kill_, a verb becomes a phrase made up of a noun or adjective tacked on to a general-purpose verb, such as prove, serve, form, play, render.

 **Uncertainty**

-Moreover we sholud make uncerttainty levels explicit.
-Instead of saying "I'm sure" we can say "I'm ~85% certain" that".
+Moreover, we should make uncertainty levels explicit.
+Instead of saying "I'm pretty sure," we can say "I'm ~85% certain" that".

 **Imprecise nouns**